David-YY-Berger/Creating-A-Graphic-Image/README.md

 # Creating a Graphic Image
 ### by David Berger and Ariel Zuckermann - at Lev Academic Institute
 Our Program produces realistic images (exporting in .png format) from Algebraically defined Shapes.
+We color the objects based on the intersection of their points and directional vectors of light sources.
+The .png file is compiled by printing the pixels of the Camera's View Plane.

 ### What we learned from this project:
 We implemented different design patterns, like **Builder** (see “Scene”, “Camera”), **Composite** (“Geometries”), **Wrapper Class/functions** (“Color” and Java’s awt.color).
 We coordinated sophisticated Linear Algebra and Physics to **create different effects**: partial lighting and shadows, transparency, rotating the camera, glossy/blurry surfaces, etc.